IP-CAM/PitchPrint-v.9-Releases-for-Opencart-v.1.5.x-v.2.x-v.3.x/README.md

 * Assign a PitchPrint design to a product
 * Choose the display mode of PitchPrint on a per product basis. ( Fullscreen, Inline, Mini )
 * Indicate whether it is compulsory for a product to be customized, before add to cart is possible.
-* Send information about an project / order when certain actions take place, these are the list of available events:
+* Send information about a project / order when certain actions take place, these are the list of available events:
   * When a file is uploaded
   * When a project get's saved
   * When an order is being processed